 It's nothing short of miraculous.
 Except that there have been no miracles.
 New Orleans is back -- not yet up to full speed perhaps, but running, working, cooking, and making music.
 Mostly because the people who live there and passionately love the place were determined not to be washed away.
 Their gritty resilience and tenacity in the face of overwhelming odds is bit by bit restoring this historical city.
 Their willingness to keep dreaming finally trumped the nightmare.

 Crowds of tourists have returned.
 Saints and angels are marching in.

 Lafitte's Blacksmith Shop, the oldest bar in the French Quarter.

-Now, a little over five years later, we're eager to see the city's recovery.
-Quickly checking into our hotel, we head for Jackson Square.
-It's a lovely sight.
-The park and sidewalks are filled with tourists, musicians, locals walking their dogs, mimes, and psychics.
-We continue wandering down Pirate's Alley.
+These days, Jackson Square is again filled filled with tourists, musicians, locals walking their dogs, mimes, and psychics.
+We wander down Pirate's Alley.
 Crossing onto Royal, we see that this street is also bustling.
 Even the famously haunted house of Madame LaLaurie looks lived in now.

 We spot Lafitte's Blacksmith shop as we head down Bourbon.
 The tottery old building has withstood centuries of wars, storms, and literally uncountable nights of revelry.
 It's oddly comforting to see the oldest bar in the Quarter gearing up for yet another evening of partying.
 We find a spot at the venerable bar and make a toast to this indomitable city.
 Long may she reign.